Environmental partners come together to build a sustainable future through restoration and education

 The Scotts Miracle-Gro Foundation held its annual National Partner Network Conference with twelve of our environmental partners in Tampa Bay last week.
 This event gave our partners exactly what was needed: the space to step away from our screens and deepen our personal connections to build an even stronger coalition.

-We explored Tampa Bay through the work of Tampa Bay Watch (TBW), our hosts for the conference.
+We explored Tampa Bay through the work of Tampa Bay Watch, our hosts for the conference.
 Their restoration programs serve as an excellent example of the environmental progress that’s possible.
 At sites like Rock Ponds and Cockroach Bay – named by Spanish explorers for the horseshoe crabs, or “cockroaches of the sea” – we saw real-world proof that nature bounces back with enough time, care and commitment.

 To meet these challenges, we also exchanged hard-won insights and tools that have helped us achieve restoration goals across the country.
 Two major takeaways stood out: